 Reply 11, posted (5 years 9 months 2 weeks 6 days 17 hours ago) and read 16287 times:

 At IAH, it was a matter of time before either EK or QR went to double daily.
 The loads on both carriers are around 90%+ for most of the year.
 What's been a pleasant surprise is how well the back of the plane is filling up out of IAH.
 Lots of India-bound passengers.
 I think the big loser in the market has been AF which is down to just a daily flight.
 AF has been hit hard by CO's move to Star Alliance and probably through onward connections from CDG.

-Reply 12, posted (2 years 9 months 2 weeks 6 days 17 hours ago) and read 16242 times:
+Reply 12, posted (5 years 9 months 2 weeks 6 days 17 hours ago) and read 16242 times: